szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 # RESTful Web Services

-- WS* prodominantly SOAP messages and WSDL interface descriptions to describe the end points.
-- * (Standards) to allow enterprise services to interact with each other (QoS, Security, Descriptions)
-- HTTP is used as the **transport** protocol for carrying SOAP messages
-- BPEL (Business Process Execution Language) used to orchestrate how to communicate with web services.
-- RESTful (Representational State Transfer) uses HTTP methods, and is resource centric
-- REST uses HTTP as the **application** protocol, to share application state across clients and services.
-- Non-REST approach using HTTP, encoding the URL in the header to pass the parameters through to the service.

-- REST - exposes resources to client through a URI.
-Resources can be anything, not just application code.
-- REST - is a client server architecture, there is no middleware involved.
-- REST - is a design guide, not a standard.
-- REST - the URI contains the link to the resource, and the parameters that the service needs.
-- REST - using HTTP (CRUD), provides a uniform interface for accessing a service.
-- REST - URI - defines the target address, verb defines the (CRUD) operation, Accept/Content Type is the format that the information will be presented in, and other headers.
-- REST - uses standard HTTP error codes (200 OK, 404 Not Found etc)
-- REST - complex queries may require a form to add multiple values to the URI for the service to process.
 - REST - HTTP provides a generic interface, the structure of the message is independent from the content.
 - REST - **Safe Methods** - Invocations that will not change the state of a resource (GET)
 - REST - **Idempotent Methods** - Repeated Invocations will not change the result of the invocations (GET, PUT, DELETE), POST will update a resource.